unacast/deprecated-unacast.github.io/_posts/2016-01-04-seo-for-dummies.md

 So, we have now achieved our goal.
 The search engines understand our content as well as social networks.
 Goal achieved.
 It was at times a nitty gritty project with some tasks that were pretty boring, and some tasks were challenging and fun to work with.
 It was also a humbling and learning experience.
 At the end of the day, I'm glad i'm not in the SEO business myself, it's really really hard work.

+There are probably many of you that have a lot more of experience with this, this just sums up my experiences with working on this for a short period of time.
+If you think that any of this sounds completely absurd, or if you found it enlightening, please let us know.